manjunatha056/ExampleTestDistribution/README.md

 To Run the TestNG test

     * mvn clean -Dtest=Runner test

-To Run the Cucumber test

-    * mvn clean -Dtest=RunnerCukes test

 1.Please make sure you give the absolute path of the apk in the config.properties